paulvee/Lars-GPSDO-V1/README.md

-# Lars-GPSDO
+# Lars Walenius-GPSDO
-Files for my Lars GPSDO project
+Files for my Lars Walenius (RIP) GPSDO project

 The blog of the project can be found here: https://www.eevblog.com/forum/projects/lars-diy-gpsdo-with-arduino-and-1ns-resolution-tic/ it also includes my activities, stumbling and experiences.